ChristianLindler/ConsumerResponsePrediction/README.md

 ## Abstract
-This paper introduces a sophisticated tool for prioritizing consumer complaints in the Con- sumer Financial Protection Bureau (CFPB) database, utilizing Facebook AI’s large lan- guage model, RoBERTa.
-We fine-tuned
-RoBERTa on a manually annotated subset of complaints to identify those with legal signif- icance, and then fine-tuned two separate in- stances of the model to predict company pub- lic and consumer responses.
-An ensemble ap- proach combined allowed us to create three models that specialized in one natural language task.
+This paper introduces a sophisticated tool for prioritizing consumer complaints in the Consumer Financial Protection Bureau (CFPB) database, utilizing Facebook AI’s large language model, RoBERTa.
+We fine-tuned RoBERTa on a manually annotated subset of complaints to identify those with legal significance, and then fine-tuned two separate instances of the model to predict company public and consumer responses.
+An ensemble approach combined allowed us to create three models that specialized in one natural language task.
 These insights, combined with complaint timings, resulted in an algorithm that prioritizes complaints based on legal relevance, predicted company public/consumer response, and age.
-This method significantly allows complaints to be handled in an order cognizant to how the complaint is likely to be handled.
-Leverag- ing NLP could optimize financial institution response quality and resource allocation.
-The study demonstrates the efficacy of large lan- guage models in refining customer service op- erations in the financial sector.
+This method allows complaints to be ordered according to how complaint is likely to be handled.
+Leveraging NLP could optimize financial institution response quality and resource allocation.
+The study demonstrates the efficacy of large language models in refining customer service operations in the financial sector.

 ## Introduction
 The Consumer Financial Protection Bureau is a